Alto Palermo: History

+The shopping center has been renovated between 2007 and 2008, which changed its original look considerably.
 The building was completely refurbished, seeking greater sobriety in keeping with the tastes of the moment: its colorful and metallic coatings were replaced by the monochromatism of marble and imitation granite, decorative interior objects were eliminated (such as the aluminum palm trees that flanked the main circulation and various ornaments), and the appearance of the roundabout of the food court on Arenales street, which was completely glazed and was reduced to three large windows, was completely changed.
+In June 2010, an 8×5 m LED screen was installed at the access on Avenida Santa Fe.